 The beautiful white, pink, red and purple blossoms of flowering crape myrtle trees entice many gardeners.
 Sometimes called the Lilac of the South.
-Its role within landscapes ranges from a specimen tree to long hedge that produces an explosion of color.
+Its role within landscapes ranges from a specimen tree to a long hedge that produces an explosion of color.

 For homes in warmer climates, flowering crape myrtle trees are also a no-fuss beauty.
 Once they’re established, their high heat and drought tolerance makes them easy to maintain and appreciate throughout the summer.
 Plus, they love full sun.

 Planting all varieties of crape myrtles is as simple as choosing a sunny spot with well-drained soils.

 Choosing the Right Variety of Flowering Crape Myrtle Trees